 Cates Landing Port in West Tennessee Enhances the Area's Business Climate

-The port, which will be accessible to barge traffic year round following its completion in 2010, sits on the only developable site on the Mississippi River between Memphis and Cairo, Ill.
+The Port of Cates Landing is the only developable site on the Mississippi River between Memphis and Cairo, Ill.